We have has a legal duty to assess airborne pollution in the city – as stated in Part IV of the Environment Act 1995.

 Please read our bonfire information leaflet for more information and advice on bonfires including composting and recycling.

 Nitrogen Dioxide (NO2) in Mid Sussex

 Our Environmental Health Section monitors for Nitrogen Dioxide (NO2) at sites throughout the district.
 Nitrogen dioxide is a colourless gas produced by car and other vehicle engines.
 It can have an impact on health at high levels.

-Mid Sussex District Council are members of the Sussex Air Quality Partnership (Sussex Air) which benefits from the co-ordinated monitoring of air pollutants across the region.
+Mid Sussex District Council are members of the Sussex Air Quality Partnership (Sussex Air) which monitors air pollutants across the region.

 - Air Quality Updating & Screening Assessment 2015